thibault/cofr/README.md

 # Cofr, safely backup sensitive data using your Trezor wallet

-Cofr is a tool that helps you encrypt and backup sensitive text data, using the Trezor hardware wallet.
+Cofr is a standalone tool that helps you encrypt and backup sensitive text data, using the Trezor hardware wallet.

 With Cofr, you can safely store passwords, private keys or cryptocurrency wallet seeds and backup them on Dropbox, Google Drive or any other cloud service.

+It runs in a shell.
 Here's an usage sample:

     $ cofr -f ~/Dropbox/important_and_secret_data.db
     Please, confirm store decryption on the device.